vinodvpillai/rag-langchain-gradio/README.md

 ## Features

-- Allows users to upload files (TXT, PDF, DOCX)
+- Allows users to upload files (TXT, PDF, DOCX, XLSX)
 - Processes and stores document content in a vector database using FAISS
 - Enables users to ask questions based on the uploaded document content
 - Provides a feature to clear the existing data from the vector database